 Click the link below to head over to Delphine’s Etsy shop where you can purchase this card and so much more:

 Young girls, especially young black girls need to be empowered, plain and simple.
-I grew up during a time where I looked up to video vixens as the woman I would want to become.
-There were very little positive female influences that looked like me in the media and on tv.
-Everyday, I would turn to BET and watch these beautiful and exotic women in music videos, with assets you could envy, collecting cash from rappers and shaking their butts in the camera.
+I grew up during a time where I looked up to video vixens as the woman I wanted to become.
+There were very little positive female influences that looked like me in the media and on TV.
+Every day, I would turn to BET and watch these beautiful and exotic women in music videos, with assets you could envy, collecting cash from rappers and shaking their butts in the camera.
 I thought they represented the ideal; the type of women guys wanted.
-The type of women who could get anything they wanted from a man, just by being beautiful.
-I believe this type of representation had a huge affect on me and my perception of black womanhood.
+The type of women who could get anything they wanted, just by being beautiful.
+I believe this type of representation had a huge effect on me and my perception of black womanhood.
 My behavior as soon as I was able to enter a club was evidence of this.
 I had a skewed sense of what it took to get the attention of a man.
-I had a skewed sense of what it took to keep my man.
+I had a skewed sense of what it took to keep a man.
 I had a skewed sense of feeling like I was never enough or never doing enough.
 I had a skewed sense of what it meant to be a woman of integrity.

 Black women are plagued with HIV/AIDS, STDS, drugs, eating disorders, teen pregnancy, domestic violence, prostitution, stripping, sexual abuse, poor choices in men, self-esteem issues among other things.
 Sometimes we fall victim to these things because we are not shown an alternate route.
-We are fed misconceptions of womanhood and end up with diminished self-esteem and a series of poor choices.
+We are fed misconceptions about womanhood and end up with diminished self-esteem and a series of poor choices.
 I am so proud that there is an award show that highlights the brave women who have made a difference in the world.
-Our girls need upliftment, our girls need an education, our girls need a chance and Black Girls Rock along with many other initiatives including Reserved, see that we need to take action now.
+Our girls need to be uplifted, our girls need an education, our girls need a chance and Black Girls Rock sees that we need to take action now.
 Continue reading “Why Black Girls Rock Is Necessary!”